Skip to main content

 Renaming an organization

-Team organizations can be renamed by an Owner or Admin — inline on the Members page in the app.
-Personal organizations follow your profile name instead (see above).
+Organizations are renamed by an Owner or Admin — inline on the Members page in the app, or through the org_update tool.

 Audit log